msucloudfellowship/msucloudfellowship.github.io/docs/cloud_glossary.md

 Docker is the most prevalent form of "Containers", e.g Docker is to containers as google is to search.
 See containers above for details.
 Note that Docker is many things as once:  a method and format for Linux containers, a program for working with container ( e.g. `docker build...`), a Company, and that's company's hub or repository for storing and access free containers (or your own).
 Cloud companies also have "hubs" or repositories for storing your own Docker containers.

 #### File Storage (Azure)
-Azure cloud storage that is more traditional file sharing, and that can be connected (mounted) to computers and other services using the SMB protocal, making it similar experience to departmental shared fileserver
+Also called "Azure Files."
+Azure cloud storage that is more traditional file sharing, and that can be connected (mounted) to computers and other services using the SMB protocal, making it similar experience to departmental shared fileservers.
+See https://azure.microsoft.com/en-us/services/storage/files/  and compare with [Blob Storage](#blob-storage)

 #### Firewall
 A common concept in networking, firewall software on a computer's networking components limits which kind of traffic can come in or out, and restricts which computer internet addresses can connect.
 Best practices suggest closing all connections via the firewall, only opening those connections for services you need, and only to those users (e.g. your own computer) you need to.
 Azure additionally has an option to "allow connections from Azure networks" so that you can freely connect from the portal, 'cloud shell', or connect from on azure service to another.
 The implication is that you trust all Azure services.